xila10/x.509-Lab---Certificates-mTLS/README.md

 # x.509-Lab - Certificates-mTLS
 A lab highlighting the importances of safe and verifiable communication and information exchange, using mTLS.

-**Objectives:**
+# Objectives:
 - Setup a X.509 CA using the "easy-rsa" utility (version >3)
 - Generate and sign a "server certificate" for the web server
 - Generate and sign a "client certificate" for the client script
 - Configure web server to support HTTPS, trust the CA and require client certificate authentication
 - Configure client script to use HTTPS, trust the CA and authenticate using the client certificate

-**Documentation:**
-Lab report/documentation
-Each student should submit a lab report containing **at least** the following
-information:
+# Documentation:**
+**Lab report/documentation:**
 - Description of which programs/commands were used to generate certificates
 - Documentation of changes to the client script and server configuration
 - Demonstration of how the implemented changes improve security of the service